This post may contain affiliate links.

 What to Make

 It's true that lard pie crust is ideal for savory pies like Breakfast Quiche, Chicken Pot Pie or Turkey Pot Pie, or to be cut and baked into Pie Crust Crackers to accompany Chicken Pot Pie Soup or Turkey Pot Pie Soup.
 But it's wonderful for sweet pies too.
 With exceptional flavor depth, it heightens sweet and nutty flavors far more than your average homemade pie crust.
-(Think: Chocolate Rum Pie, Strawberry Pie, Apple Pie, Peach Pie, Pumpkin Pie, Pecan Pie.)
+(Think: Chocolate Rum Pie, Strawberry Pie, Apple Pie, Peach Pie, Pumpkin Pie or Pumpkin Chiffon Pie - also good with Gingersnap Crust, Pecan Pie.)
 If you've ever had candied bacon or bacon crumbled into a cookie or tossed into caramel corn, you know the kind of decadent deliciousness I'm talking about.

 Instructions below on how to blind bake (pre-bake partially or fully) this lard pie crust depending on how you plan to fill it.